spectrumcomputing/linux-notes/Additional Packages Installation Guide.md

 ```

 ### Optional nice to have packages
-(Neofetch (A command-line system information tool written in bash 3.2+), Arc-Theme (Arc is a flat theme with transparent elements) and FFmpeg (A complete, cross-platform solution to record, convert and stream audio and video)
+Neofetch (A command-line system information tool written in bash 3.2+)
+Arc-Theme (Arc is a flat theme with transparent elements)
+FFmpeg (A complete, cross-platform solution to record, convert and stream audio and video)
 ```
 sudo apt-get install ffmpeg neofetch arc-theme
 ```